sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 - Cyber security and privacy: citizens have a choice to share their personal data for convenience
 - Generational change: Citizens are used to deal with technologies, they do not face technical illiteracy like 2019.
-- One GC: Citizens do not interact with individual departments, they interact with federal government's services without having to understand the way those are administered.
+- One GC: Citizens interact with federal government services, without having to understand how those are administered by multiple departments.
+That interaction is either via a central GC Portal or via 3rd party providers like banks, employers, provincial services.

 #### Automatic Enrollment and Delivery